 '''

 409 Conflict

 {

 // Error kind

 "reason": "offer_invalid",

 "localized_message":

 "Something goes wrong.
 Try restarting the app."

 "details": {

 // What's wrong exactly?

 // Which validity checks failed?

 "checks_failed": [

 "offer_lifetime"

 ]

 }

 }

 '''

-After getting this error, a client is to check the error's kind ("some problem with the offer"), check the specific error reason ("order lifetime expired"), and send an offer retrieving request again.
+After getting this error, a client is to check the error's kind ('some problem with offer'), check the specific error reason ('order lifetime expired'), and send an offer retrieving request again.
 If the checks_failed field indicated another error reason (for example, the offer isn't bound to the specified user), client actions would be different (re-authorize the user, then get a new offer).
-If there was no error handler for this specific reason, a client should show the localized_message to the user, and invoke the standard error recovery procedure.
+If there were no error handlers for this specific reason, a client would show the localized_message to the user, and invoke the standard error recovery procedure.

-It is also worth mentioning that unresolvable errors are useless to a user at the time when the error occurs (since the client couldn't react meaningfully to unknown errors), but it doesn't mean that providing extended error data is excessive.
-A developer will read it while fixing the issue in their code.
+It is also worth mentioning that unresolvable errors are useless to a user at the time (since the client couldn't react usefully to unknown errors), but it doesn't mean that providing extended error data is excessive.
+A developer will read it when fixing the error in the code.
+Also, check paragraphs 12 and 13 in the next chapter.

 Decomposing Interfaces.
-The "7±2" Rule
+The '7±2' Rule

-Out of our own API development experience, we can tell without any doubt that the greatest final interface design mistake (and the greatest developers' pain accordingly) is the excessive overloading of entities' interfaces with fields, methods, events, parameters, and other attributes.
+Out of our own API development experience, we can tell without any doubt that the greatest final interface design mistake (and the greatest developers' pain accordingly) is excessive overloading of entities' interfaces with fields, methods, events, parameters, and other attributes.

-Meanwhile, there is the "Golden Rule" of interface design (applicable not only to APIs but almost to anything): humans could comfortably keep 7±2 entities in short-term memory.
+Meanwhile, there is the 'Golden Rule' of interface design (applicable not only to APIs but almost to anything): humans could comfortably keep 7±2 entities in short-term memory.
 Manipulating a larger number of chunks complicates things for most humans.
-The rule is also known as the Miller's law.
+The rule is also known as the 'Miller's law'.

 The only possible method of overcoming this law is decomposition.
-Entities should be grouped under a single designation at every concept level of the API, so developers are never to operate more than a reasonable amount of entities (let's say, ten) at a time.
+Entities should be grouped under a single designation at every concept level of the API, so developers are never to operate more than 10 entities at a time.

-Let's take a look at the coffee machine search function response in our API.
-To ensure an adequate UX of the app, quite bulky datasets are required:
+Let's take a look at a simple example: what the coffee machine search function returns.
+To ensure an adequate UX of the app, quite bulky datasets are required.

 '''

+{

-"results": [{
+"results": [

 "coffee_machine_id",

-"coffee_machine_type":

-"drip_coffee_maker",
+"coffee_machine_type": "drip_coffee_maker",

 "coffee_machine_brand",

 "place_name": "The Chamomile",

 // Coordinates of a place

 "place_location_latitude",

 "place_location_longitude",

 "place_open_now",

 "working_hours",

 // Walking route parameters

 "walking_distance",

-"walking_time",
+"walking time".

 // How to find the place

 "place_location_tip",

-"offers": [{
+"offers": [

 "recipe": "lungo",

-"recipe_name":

-"Our brand new Lungo®TM",
+"recipe_name": "Our brand new Lungo®TM",

 "recipe_description",

 "volume": "800ml",

-"offer id".
+"offer_id",

 "offer_valid_until",

-"localized_price":

-"Just $19 for a large coffee cup",
+"localized_price": "Just $19 for a large coffee cup"

 "price": "19.00",

 "currency_code": "USD",

-"estimated waiting time": "20s"
+"estimated_waiting_time": "20s"

-}, ...]
+},

+1

-}, ...]
+},

+}

 '''

-This approach is regretfully quite usual and could be found in almost every API.
-As we see, the number of entities' fields exceeds recommended seven, and even nine.
-Fields are mixed into one single list, grouped by a common prefix.
+This approach is quite normal, alas; could be found in almost every API.
+As we see, the number of entities' fields exceeds recommended 7, and even 9.
+Fields are being mixed into one single list, often with similar prefixes.